 In the Startup and Recovery window, make sure all check boxes (Write an event to the system log, Automatically restart, etc) in the System failure section are ticked.
 Then verify that the Write debugging information combo box says Kernel memory dump.
 If not, select it from the list.

 In Windows 10, the Disable automatic deletion of memory dumps when disk space is low check box should be unticked in most cases.

 Click OK twice to close Startup and Recovery and System Properties windows.

 You should also check if Windows paging file meets minimum requirements for creating crash dumps: Set paging file to a fixed size in Windows.

 Open WhoCrashed download page at Resplendence Software Projects, scroll down to the Crash Analysis Tools section and click Download free home edition to the right of WhoCrashed.

-Windows XP users will probably see the Required Windows Debugging package not found dialog.
+Windows XP users will probably see the Required Windows Debugging package not found dialog upon the first run of WhoCrashed Home.
 Click Download the required file from Microsoft site now to download and install the missing package automatically.
 Please stand by until the process is complete.